Yan Gomes Preview, Player Props: Cubs vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.44 team ERA that ranks 19th across all league pitching staffs.
+- The Tigers have the 19th-ranked team ERA among all MLB pitching staffs (4.46).

-- Olson makes the start for the Tigers, his 12th of the season.
-He is 2-5 with a 4.83 ERA and 61 strikeouts in 63 1/3 innings pitched.
+- The Tigers will send Skubal (3-2) to the mound to make his ninth start of the season.
+He is 3-2 with a 3.76 ERA and 43 strikeouts through 38 1/3 innings pitched.

-- In his most recent time out on Wednesday, the right-hander tossed 2 2/3 innings against the Minnesota Twins, giving up four earned runs while surrendering eight hits.
+- The left-hander's last appearance was on Friday against the Cleveland Guardians, when he threw six innings, surrendering one earned run while giving up three hits.

-- In 14 games this season, the 24-year-old has put up an ERA of 4.83, with 8.7 strikeouts per nine innings.
-Opponents are hitting .246 against him.
+- The 26-year-old has a 3.76 ERA and 10.1 strikeouts per nine innings across eight games this season, while giving up a batting average of .238 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.